shraavb/shraavb/README.md

 **CS & Management @ University of Pennsylvania** | Building at the intersection of AI, Product, and Hardware

-I'm passionate about creating intelligent systems that solve real problems - from voice-first AI agents to autonomous robots and embedded medical devices.
+I'm interested in creating intelligent systems that solve real problems - from voice-first AI agents to autonomous robots.

 ---

 ### What I'm Working On

+- **JetBot**: Autonomous robot with computer vision on NVIDIA Jetson Nano
 - **Orbit**: A voice-first AI personal agent with Claude, LangChain, and real-time speech processing
-- **OpenAPS**: Embedded systems for closed-loop insulin control using Arduino and FreeRTOS
-- **JetBot**: Autonomous robot with computer vision on NVIDIA Jetson Nano

 ---